Home » About

 I spent about 9 years in Hamilton where I finished High school and the studied for 3 years at Waikato University.
 I dropped out of University and started one of New Zealand’s first Internet Service providers “Midland Internet” and later another ISP and also worked for 4 years as a baker and factory worker during my nights and weekends.

-In early 1998 I moved to Auckland to start a job as a System Administrator at the ISP ihug and to move in with my partner.
-Since then I have worked as a full-time System Administrator at various companies.
+I moved to Auckland to start a job as a System Administrator at the ISP ihug and to move in with my partner.
+Since then I have worked as a full-time System Administrator and Cloud Engineer at various companies.

 I follow technical topics relating to Linux and Internet technology quite a bit.
 My field is constantly changing to I need to keep abreast of new technologies and techniques as they come out.

 I’m not really a “gadgets” person.
-I’m not into radios, TVs, GPSs or electronics in general.
-I like full-sized computers and I also have a smart-phone.
+I’m not into radios, TVs, robots or electronics in general.
+I like full-sized computers.

 I attend a few technical conferences each year.
 The main one is Linux.conf.au where I for the last few years I have helped run a 1 day SysAdmin Miniconference.
 I sometimes attend NZNOG and smaller conferences like Auckland Barcamp.